-Use this option То Find what For the current file, enter or select the text to search for.
+Replace Dialog Box Use this option То Find what For the current file, enter or select the text to search for.
 (You can click the down-arrow to see a list of previous searches and repeat a search by clicking in the list.)
 Replace with Enter or select the text that is to replace each matched instance of the search criteria specified in the Find what option.

-Match whole word only Match the search criteria specified in the Find what option only if the found occurrence is delimited by: spaces, tabs, or the beginning and/or end of the line, or any of the following characters: \"\'\'\~-=!@#\$\\^\&\() \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ Match case When selected, find only the text that exactly matches the search criteria.
+Replace Dialog Box Use this option То Match whole word only Match the search criteria specified in the Find what option only if the found occurrence is delimited by: spaces, tabs, or the beginning and/or end of the line, or any of the following characters: \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ For example, searching for "25" when this option is not selected will match "1255" and "A25".
+Selecting this option ensures that only "25" is matched.
+Match case When selected, find only the text that exactly matches the search criteria.
 When not selected, uppercase and lowercase letters are considered to be identical.
 Therefore, searching for ABC will match "abc" and "AbC" in addition to "ABC".
 Regular expression When selected, specify that the search criterion is a UNIX-style regular expression.
 This provides the ability to perform powerful search and replace operations.
-For more information, see Regular Expressions (on page 67).
+For more information, see Regular Expressions (on page 64).
 Replace In Limit the scope of the Replace All operation (discussed below).
 You can choose to replace all matching instances of the search criteria specified in the Find what option in either the selection or the entire file.
 Find Next Find and highlight the next occurrence of the search criteria specified in the Find what option in either the selection or the entire file.
-5 Pressing F3, choosing Find Next from the Edit menu, or clicking the Find Next toolbar button performs this same operation using the current settings in the Replace dialog box, even if the Replace dialog box is not open (or visible).
+Pressing F3, choosing Find Next from the Edit menu, or clicking the Find Next toolbar button performs this same operation using the current settings in the Replace dialog box, even if the Replace dialog box is not open (or visible).
 Find the previous occurrence of the text in the current file.
 If found, the text is highlighted.
 Note that pressing Shift+F3, choosing Find Previous from the Edit menu, or clicking the Find Previous toolbar button performs this operation using the current settings in the Find dialog box, even if the dialog box itself is not visible.
 Replace Replace the currently highlighted instance of the search criteria in the file with the replacement string.
 If you want to replace all occurrences of the search criteria automatically, choose the Replace All option.
 Replace All Replace all instances of the search criteria in the file with the replacement string.
 Compare with the Replace option.
 Cancel Terminate the Replace dialog box without matching and cancel all entries made in the dialog box.